 Research interests: computer vision, statistical pattern recognition, information theory and wavelets.

 One outgrowth of his work has been iris recognition, an automatic and fast method for determining personal identity with very high confidence, by mathematical analysis of the random patterns that are visible in the iris of a person's eye from some distance.
 Professor Daugman's algorithms are the basis of all currently deployed iris recognition systems and have been licensed internationally, particularly for use in airports where governments (including the UK) allow the process to substitute for a passport.
 Currently the Government of India is using these algorithms to enroll and cross-compare the iris patterns of all 1.2 billion citizens of India in a national entitlements and benefits ID system.
-With 200 million persons enrolled so far and a further 1 million each day, some 400 trillion iris comparisons for ID de-duplication are performed every day with these algorithms.
+With 600 million persons enrolled so far and a further 1 million each day, some 600 trillion iris comparisons for ID de-duplication in India are performed every day with these algorithms.